 There’s no religion more colour-saturated than Hinduism.
-India is a country that erupts every spring with rainbows of Holi powder, where temples are painted in vivid kaleidoscopes and the skin of gods is tinged with blue.
+India is a country that erupts every spring with rainbows of Holi powder, where temples are painted in vivid kaleidoscopes, religious rituals are intrinsic to daily life, and the skin of gods is tinged with blue.

 The colour bleeds out into its daily religious rituals, too—not only in the home, where fragrant flowers, sweets and incense are offered at the family shrine, but beyond, in the country’s magnificent temples and along the banks of its holy river the Ganges.
-Among the myriad regional traditions, here are the daily religious rituals not to miss in India.
+Among the myriad regional traditions, here are the daily religious rituals not to miss on a luxury holiday in India.

 Going to Bed Ceremony, Meenakshi Temple

 The psychedelic towers of Meenakshi Temple in Madurai make this one of the most vivid attractions in south India.
 Appreciating the fine detail of its rainbow-painted stucco gopurams in full daylight is a must, however the temple is best visited after sunset.